Royal Danish Air Force: 2010s

-In June 2010 the Sikorsky S-61 SAR helicopter was withdrawn.
+In June 2010, the Sikorsky S-61 SAR helicopter was withdrawn from service.

 The Danish Defence Acquisition and Logistics Organization (DALO), short listed five helicopters as potential replacements for the Lynx with around 12 new naval helicopters needed.
-The Sikorsky/Lockheed MH-60R, the NH90/NFH, H-92, AW159 and AW101 were on the short list and a Request For Proposal was issued on 30 September 2010.
+The Sikorsky/Lockheed MH-60R, the NH90/NFH, H-92, AW159 and EH-101 were on the short list and a Request For Proposal was issued on 30 September 2010.
 Ultimately the air force decided to buy nine Sikorsky SH-60 Seahawk helicopters.

 In 2014, RDAF flew F-16 fighter jets in Greenland for the first time, testing the operational capabilities of maintaining sovereignty of the vast arctic airspace.

 In 2005 the RDAF requested information about the possible procurement of a replacement for the F-16 fighter aircraft from the producers of the Gripen, Rafale, Eurofighter and Joint Strike Fighter, to which the RDAF has been a partner since 1997.
 Due to this fact Rafale-producer, Dassault Aviation, decided not to participate in the information round as they considered it to be biased towards the JSF option.
 This also led to the withdrawal of the Eurofighter in 2007, reentering in 2012.
 Meanwhile, the Boeing F-18 Super Hornet entered the competition in 2008.
 After several delays, a request for binding information was sent to the four candidates in April 2014 expecting a final decision in mid-2015.
 On 9 June 2016, the Danish Defence Committee agreed to purchase 27 F-35As to succeed the F-16.
 The price tag is US$3 billion.

+2020s

 In January 2020, Lockheed Martin announced that assembly had begun on L-001, the first of 27 F-35As destined for the Royal Danish Air Force.

-Structure
+The first F-35 was transferred to the Danish Air Force on 7 April 2021 (the aircraft remained in USA for training).

+On 14 September 2023, the first four F-35A fighters arrived at Skrydstrup air base after a transfer flight from Lockheed Martin's facilities in the US.

+On 6 December 2024, another four F-35A fighters were delivered to the Danish Fighter Wing at Skrydstrup Air Base after departing from the US.

+In June 2025, the air force announced its intention to join the NATO MMR fleet with a requested capacity of 2 Airbus A330 MRTT, scheduled for delivery in 2028 and 2029.

+In October 2025, Denmark approved the purchase of 16 additional F-35A, raising its planned fleet to 43 units to strengthen national and Arctic defense capabilities.
+The acquisition also includes infrastructure, training, and maintenance support, with future integration of Collaborative Combat Aircraft (CCA) drones alongside the F-35s.